Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Large Sample Properties of OTE

 The residual $u_t = y_t(\theta_0;\psi_0) - \tilde{y}_t$ measures the model-data discrepancy.
 Like in OLS, it reflects a simple decomposition of $\tilde{y}_t$ into fitted values $y_t(\theta_0;\psi_0)$ and residuals $u_t$.
 The $R^2$ introduced earlier measure their relative magnitudes.
 With $n = \infty$, $R^2 = 1$ indicates correct specification.
 Formal specification testing is considered in the next subsection.

 \paragraph{Computing standard errors.} The following describes how to compute standard errors assuming correct specification and allowing for misspecification.
 For models considered in Section \ref{sec:emp}, bootstrap inference could be rather computationally cumbersome.
-The plugin estimates for $M,D_{\theta,\psi}(k)$, etc are shown to be consistent in the proof of Theorem \ref{th:asym_normal}.
+The plugin estimates for $M,D_{\theta,\psi}(k)$, etc, are shown to be consistent in the proof of Theorem \ref{th:asym_normal}.
+Consistency of standard errors can be deduced from these results, the proof is omitted for brievety.

 Under correct specification, $u_t = 0$ and $u_{t,k} = o(n^{-1/2})$ don't contribute to the asymptotic standard errors.
 First, evaluate $\partial_{\theta} y_t(\hat{\theta}_n;\hat{\psi}_{nk})$ and $\partial_{\psi} y_t(\hat{\theta}_n;\hat{\psi}_{nk})$ with finite-differences or by automatic differentiation.
 Then, compute $\hat{M}_{n} = \frac{1}{n} \sum_{t=1}^n \partial_{\theta} y_t(\hat{\theta}_n;\hat{\psi}_{nk})^\prime W_n \partial_{\theta} y_t(\hat{\theta}_n;\hat{\psi}_{nk})$ and $\hat{D}_{n,\theta,\psi}(k) = \frac{1}{n} \sum_{t=1}^n \partial_{\theta} y_t(\hat{\theta}_n;\hat{\psi}_{nk})^\prime W_n \partial_{\psi} y_t(\hat{\theta}_n;\hat{\psi}_{nk})$.
 Let $L_n(\hat{\psi}_{nk})$ denote the Gaussian quasi-likelihood for the auxiliary VAR($k$) model, $H_n(\hat{\psi}_{nk})$ its Hessian, and $\partial_{\psi} L_t(\hat{\psi}_{nk})$ the score for $\tilde{y}_t$.
 Take $\hat{S}_{t,k} = \hat{M}_{n}^{-1} \hat{D}_{n,\theta,\psi}(k) H_n(\hat{\psi}_{nk})^{-1} \partial_{\psi} L_t(\hat{\psi}_{nk})$.
 Then, $\hat{V}_{n,k}$ is the HAC estimator for the long-run variance of $\hat{S}_{t,k}$.
 Standard errors are computed from $\hat{V}_{n,k}/n$ in a standard fashion.